AppFair/appfair.github.io/index.md

 </p>

-appfair.net is an autonomous distribution network of free and open-source macOS applications.
+appfair.net is an autonomous distribution network of free and open-source macOS and iOS applications.
 App Fair apps use modern native frameworks and user-interface elements with a focus on performance, efficiency, and accessibility.

-The app catalog can be accessed using `App Fair.app`, which is a native tool for macOS 12 that can be downloaded from [appfair.app](https://appfair.app).
+The app catalog can be accessed using `App Fair.app`, which is a native tool for macOS 12.5 that can be downloaded from [appfair.app](https://appfair.app).
 New users should start by downloading this app and exploring its features and capabilities.

 The rest of this page is a guide for the development and publication of your own apps on the App Fair catalog.